National Building Museum: Becoming a museum

 The building was used for federal government offices until the 1960s when it had fallen into a state of disrepair and was considered for demolition.
 After pressure from conservationists, the government commissioned a report by architect Chloethiel Woodard Smith of possible other uses for the building.
 Her 1967 report suggested a museum dedicated to the building arts.
 The building was then listed on the National Register of Historic Places in 1969.
 At that time, the building was still in use as the local draft bureau office.
 In 1980, Congress created the National Building Museum as a private, non-profit institution.
 The building itself was formally renamed the National Building Museum in 1997.

-Every year, the annual Christmas in Washington program was filmed at the museum, with the president and first lady, until the show's cancellation in 2015.
+Beginning in 1982, the annual Christmas in Washington program was filmed at the museum, with the president and first lady, until the show's cancellation in 2015.

 Museum shop

-The National Building Museum's gift shop was honored in 2007 as the "Best Museum Store" in the country by Niche magazine, "Best All-Around Museum Shop" in the region by The Washington Post, a "Top Shop" by the Washingtonian, and named best museum shop in D.C. by National Geographic Traveler's blog, Intelligent Travel, in July 2009.
+The National Building Museum's gift shop was honored in 2007 as the "Best Museum Store" in the country by Niche magazine, "Best All-Around Museum Shop" in the region by The Washington Post, a "Top Shop" by The Washingtonian, and named best museum shop in D.C. by National Geographic Traveler's blog, Intelligent Travel, in July 2009.
 In 2010, The Huffington Post included the National Building Museum in its story "Museums with Amazing Gift Shops."
 The museum shop sells books about the built environment and an array of housewares, educational toys, watches, and items for an office, all with an emphasis on design.